-This transcription was made especially for Jazz at Lincoln Center's 2009-10 Fifteenth Annual Essentially Ellington High School Jazz Band Program.
+This transcription was made especially for Jazz at Lincoln Center's 2011-12 Seventeenth Annual Essentially Ellington High School Jazz Band Program.

-Jazz at Lincoln Center gratefully acknowledges the cooperation and support provided in the publication of this year's Essentially Ellington music series:
+Jazz at Lincoln Center and Alfred Publishing gratefully acknowledge the cooperation and support provided in the publication of this year's Essentially Ellington music series:

-Founding leadership support for the Essentially Ellington High School Jazz Band Program is provided by The Jack and Susan Rudin Educational and Scholarship Fund.
-Major support is provided by the Surdna Foundation, The Irene Diamond Fund, the United States Congress, the National Endowment for the Arts and Alfred and Gail Engelberg.
+Founding leadership support for Essentially Ellington is provided by The Jack and Susan Rudin Educational and Scholarship Fund.